symfony-cmf/symfony-cmf-docs/bundles/seo/seo_aware.rst

 Besides providing a form type, the bundle also provides a Sonata Admin Extension.
-This extension adds a field for the ``SeoMetadata`` when an admin edits an objec that implements the ``SeoAwareInterface`` in the Sonata Admin panel.
+This extension adds a field for the ``SeoMetadata`` when an admin edits an object that implements the ``SeoAwareInterface`` in the Sonata Admin panel.

 .. caution::